taogen-docs/resources-of-learning/_cs-advanced-domains-resources.md

 - Learning Spark: Lightning-Fast Big Data Analysis by Holden Karau, Andy Konwinski, Patrick Wendell, Matei Zaharia
 - Spark: The Definitive Guide: Big Data Processing Made Simple by Bill Chambers.
 Matei Zaharia
 - Learning Spark by Mark Hamstra
+- Stream Processing with Apache Spark: Mastering Structured Streaming and Spark Streaming (2019) by Gerard Maas, Francois Garillot
+- Data Algorithms with Spark: Recipes and Design Patterns for Scaling Up using PySpark (2022) by Mahmoud Parsian
+- High Performance Spark: Best Practices for Scaling and Optimizing Apache Spark (2nd, 2026) by Holden Karau, Adi Polak, Rachel Warren
+- Apache Spark for Machine Learning: Build and deploy high-performance big data AI solutions for large-scale clusters (2024) by Deepak Gowda
+- Modern Data Engineering with Apache Spark: A Hands-On Guide for Building Mission-Critical Streaming Applications (2022) by Scott Haines
+- Spark in Action, Second Edition: Covers Apache Spark 3 with Examples in Java, Python, and Scala (2nd, 2020) by Jean-Georges Perrin
+- Beginning Apache Spark 3: With DataFrame, Spark SQL, Structured Streaming, and Spark Machine Learning Library (2nd, 2021) by Hien Luu

 Databricks

 >Cloud platform built around Spark for data engineering and ML.

+- Databricks Certified Data Engineer Associate Study Guide: In-Depth Guidance and Practice (2025) Derar Alhussein
+- Databricks Data Intelligence Platform: Unlocking the GenAI Revolution (2024) by Nikhil Gupta, Jason Yip
+- Data Governance with Unity Catalog on Databricks: Implement Data and AI Governance with Databricks Data Intelligence Platform (2025) by Kiran Sreekumar, Karthik Subbarao
+- Data Engineering with Databricks Cookbook: Build effective data and AI solutions using Apache Spark, Databricks, and Delta Lake (2024) by Pulkit Chadha
+- Azure Databricks Cookbook: Accelerate and scale real-time analytics solutions using the Apache Spark-based analytics service (2021) by Phani Raj, Vinod Jaiswal
+- Beginning Apache Spark Using Azure Databricks: Unleashing Large Cluster Analytics in the Cloud (2020) by Robert Ilijason
+- Databricks ML in Action: Learn how Databricks supports the entire ML lifecycle end to end from data ingestion to the model deployment (2024) by Stephanie Rivera, Anastasia Prokaieva, Amanda Baker
+- Databricks Certified Associate Developer for Apache Spark Using Python: The ultimate guide to getting certified in Apache Spark using practical examples with Python (2024) by Saba Shah
+- Practical Machine Learning on Databricks: Seamlessly transition ML models and MLOps on Databricks (2023) by Debu Sinha

 Apache Flink

 >Stream-processing framework for real-time analytics.

+- Stream Processing with Apache Flink: Fundamentals, Implementation, and Operation of Streaming Applications (2019) by Fabian Hueske, Vasiliki Kalavri

 Apache Beam

 >Unified model for batch and stream data processing.

+- Building Big Data Pipelines with Apache Beam: Use a single programming model for both batch and stream data processing (2022) by Jan Lukavsky

 dbt (Data Build Tool)

 >SQL-based transformation and modeling framework.

+- Data Engineering with dbt: A practical guide to building a cloud-based, pragmatic, and dependable data platform with SQL (2023) by Roberto Zagni
+- Analytics Engineering with SQL and dbt: Building Meaningful Data Models at Scale (2024) by Rui Machado, Hélder Russa
+- Unlocking dbt: Design and Deploy Transformations in Your Cloud Data Warehouse (2023) by Cameron Cyr, Dustin Dorsey

 Apache Airflow

 >Workflow orchestrator for ETL and data pipelines.

+- Apache Airflow Best Practices: A practical guide to orchestrating data workflow with Apache Airflow (2024) by Dylan Intorf, Dylan Storey, Kendrick van Doorn
+- Data Pipelines with Apache Airflow (2021) Julian de Ruiter, Bas Harenslak

 AWS Glue / Dataflow